ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 #### IKEA effect
 We have the tendency to overvalue the things we build ourselves.
 One example here is using pancake mix.
 These mixes didn't sell properly until people were actually required to add their own set of eggs to the mix.

-Tuchman model??
-TODO
+To finish, Joseph and Jasmine showed us and discussed some more interesting research papers about the human psychology.
+Their talk is available on the [Craft Conf website](https://craft-conf.com/){:target="_blank"}.

 ## Designing a high-performing team - Alison Coward